Christchurch Northern Motorway

 The Christchurch Northern Motorway is the main northern route into and out of Christchurch, New Zealand.
 The motorway forms part of (SH 1) and (SH 74).

 The motorway, which heads in a northerly direction, is approximately 16.5 km in length.
 It links the suburb of St Albans with Pineacres, south of Woodend, bypassing the outer suburban areas of Northcote, Redwood, Belfast, and Kaiapoi.
-At its southern end, it connects with QEII drive where SH 74 continues east as an expressway, and links south to Cranford Street from where vehicles can access the City Centre.
+At its southern end, it connects with Queen Elizabeth II Drive (QEII Drive) where SH 74 continues east as an expressway, and links south to Cranford Street from where vehicles can access Central Christchurch.

-is four-lane divided except for the two-lane undivided section between the Lineside Road/Smith Street interchange and the northern terminus.
-The motorway forms part of SH 1.
-The southern end of the motorway is being extended to QEII Drive in the Christchurch suburb of Mairehau; this extension forms part of SH 74.

 Route

-The Christchurch Northern Motorway begins in the suburb of St Albans at a roundabout intersection with Cranford Street, approximately six kilometres north of the Christchurch Central City.
+The Christchurch Northern Motorway begins in the suburb of St Albans at a roundabout intersection with Cranford Street, approximately six kilometres north of Central Christchurch.
 The initial one kilometre section links to the official start of the motorway at a full diamond interchange with Queen Elizabeth II Drive where it becomes SH 74.
 The motorway continues north for several kilometres to the east of Northcote, Redwood, Northwood, and Belfast.
 Prestons and Radcliffe roads pass over the motorway, and there is a half diamond interchange (south facing) at Belfast Road.
 This section of the motorway is called the Christchurch Northern Corridor.

-The motorway then passes over the Main North Railway Line and Main North Road shortly before a large interchange at Chaneys, north of Belfast.
-Here, the motorway merges with the Western Belfast Bypass motorway, which forms part of a bypass to the west of the city known as the Western Corridor and becomes SH 1.
+The motorway then passes over the Main North Line and Main North Road shortly before a large interchange at Chaneys, north of Belfast.
+Here, the motorway merges with the Western Belfast Bypass motorway, which forms part of an expressway to the west of the city known as the Western Corridor and becomes SH 1.
 There are also connections to and from Main North Road at the southern end of the interchange (facing south only), and a single southbound off ramp at the northern end of the interchange.
 This section of the motorway incorporates a southbound peak hours only T2 transit lane.